Allcock’s ‘Mahseer’ Aerial – model № 7990 Lever Type.

 The lever pivots on a domed brass screw with its large slotted head on the inside of the back plate and its corresponding brass stud on the outside of the back plate.
 The spring-loaded plunger passes through a round brass block that is secured by a large slotted brass screw on the outside of the reel’s back plate.

 I confess that on the examples referred to, as illustrated on page 79 of Bob Singleton’s book and page 85 of John Stephenson’s book Rosewood to Revolution, I don’t know the exact nature of the material that the active end of the plunger is made from.
 It doesn’t have much surface area so it must have a lot of work to do when pressure is applied to make it rub against the spool’s lip.

 The example I am offering is different.
-The lever pivots on a recessed flat head brass screw joined to a very small and neat square nut on the reel’s backplate.
-The spring-loaded plunger applies pressure on a hinged brass limb, to which is fitted a generous brake pad made from something else I can’t identify!
-Whatever it is, it’s in perfect condition and it applies a nice smooth drag to the rotating spool.
+The lever pivots on a recessed flat head brass screw joined to a very small and neat square nut on the reel’s back plate.
+The spring-loaded plunger applies pressure on a hinged brass limb, to which is fitted a generous brake pad.

 Both limbs of the check’s V-spring are straight.
 The pawl is not blued.
 The side in contact with the V-spring is quite short.
 The point that is in contact with the check wheel is relatively long.
 The reel makes a superb sound when the ratchet is engaged.

 On the other examples of the Lever Type Aerials I have seen, the limb of the V-spring in contact with the back plate is decidedly curved.
 The pawl is blued and the side in contact with the V-spring is long.